 What Do You Think About These Software Testing Tools?

-Are there any QA test tools you would add to this list?
+Let us know in the comments if there are any QA testing tools or test automation tools you would add to this list!

 - 10 Best Free Test Management Tools For 2022

 - 10 Best Online Cross-Browser Testing Tools In 2022